-No company starts out with the idea that their systems should be complex to the point of chaos.
+No company starts out with the idea that their systems should be complex to the point of data chaos.
 It happens organically, through a series of legitimate decisions.
 Take, for example, a fictional company, “Acme Corp.”
 Acme is a company that makes everything and has an operations team that desperately needed a log management system, so they went out and set up Elasticsearch, installed a Beats agent on each application’s servers, and started basking in the glory of their newfound observability.

 A little while later, Acme’s security team decided that they needed a SIEM and a log management solution, and decided that Splunk was a better fit for them, so they bought it, stood it up, and had the infrastructure team start sending logs from firewalls, switches, and routers to it.
 Effectively, the two teams have now created two data silos, but as long as they don’t have to intermingle, it doesn’t cause any problems…